 Gardening is one of the best ways to create a perfect backyard retreat on a budget.
 It’s fun, cheap, and meditative.
 If you’re not into the work that goes along with it, there are plenty of low-maintenance plants you can work with.

 You can also work with color schemes for your plants, flowers, and pots to personalize the space and make it work with your indoor space and overall personal tastes.

 Photo Credit: Kaeyla McGee via Unsplash under License

 Ponds can be a beautiful addition to your backyard landscaping, and you can create one yourself.
 In the summer, being around water can feel refreshing and create a sort of backyard oasis for you to laze around and read or just relax.
 In the winter, they can be even more stunning when they freeze over.

 If you’re planning to include fish in your pond and, like Holden Caulfield, you’re wondering what will happen when the pond freezes over, don’t worry.
 As long as you have at least three feet of water remaining under the ice, most fish will do well in winter.
 Fish tend to do just fine in freezing weather.
 They enter a subdued state almost like hibernation and will be ready to emerge and be fed in spring.
 You’ll have to maintain your pond in autumn, though.
 Falling leaves can wreak havoc inside the water.

 There are so many unique ways to make your yard more inviting.
 Whether you have a lot of money to spend, or you want to do it on a budget, you can definitely change your yard for the better, no matter what season it is.

 Harper Reid is a freelance writer from Auckland, New Zealand who loves relaxing out in nature.
-On her days off, you’ll find her practising yoga in her backyard, spending hours in her little garden or poring over her favourite books.
+On her days off, you’ll find her practicing yoga in her backyard, spending hours in her little garden or poring over her favorite books.
 Check out more of her work on Tumblr.